eugeniogiusti/wordpress-ubuntu-install/README.md

 ## Features

-- Installs Apache, PHP, MySQL, and required PHP extensions
+- Installs Apache, PHP, MySQL, and required PHP extensions.
-- Configures MySQL securely and creates a WordPress database and user
+- Configures MySQL securely and creates a WordPress database and user.
-- Downloads and extracts the latest WordPress version
+- Downloads and extracts the latest WordPress version.
-- Sets up an Apache VirtualHost for WordPress
+- Sets up an Apache VirtualHost for WordPress.
 - Configures WordPress settings in `wp-config.php`
-- Provides the server IP for easy access to the new WordPress site
+- Provides the server IP for easy access to the new WordPress site.

 ### Recommended Hardware Requirements for Virtual machine
 - **50GB SSD**